tock/tock/doc/reference/trd-appid.md

 Tock system.
 Global Application Identifiers MUST persist across process restarts or reloads.

+Application Identifiers are unique among running processes because Short IDs are, for security and mangement reasons.
+Because Short IDs used for security settings are often computed from Application Identifiers and need to be persistent across reboots of a Userspace Binary, this implies that Application Identifiers must be unique as well.
+For futher details, see the Short ID section below.

 If the Credentials Checking Policy assigns the same Application Identifier to multiple processes, then the Tock kernel MUST NOT run more than one of them at any given time.
 Following the above example, the Tock kernel can run v1.1 or v1.2 of the Application, but will not run both simultaneously.
 A kernel MAY perform this check by comparing Short IDs generated from application identifiers using the `Compress` trait (described below).
-Kernels using Short IDs to test collisions between application identifiers SHOULD implement `Compress` in a manner that minimizes cases when two different valid application identifiers compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function, or using a known, deterministic mapping).
+Kernels using Short IDs to test collisions between Application Identifiers SHOULD implement `Compress` in a manner that minimizes cases when two different valid application identifiers compress to the same Short ID (e.g., taking the low-order bits of a strong cryptographic hash function, or using a known, deterministic mapping).

 In cases when a TBF Object does not have any application credentials, the Credentials Checking Policy MAY assign it a global or local